The major challenge that comes across is the skill gap in the operating team: Dippankar S Halder, Jalongi.com

 5. What challenges are you facing in running your business?

-The major challenge that come across is the skill gap in operating team, especially in processing the procured items.
-To bridge the gap, Jalongi.com runs their continuous ‘Training Programmes’ at all processing centres.
-As a long term development programme Jalongi.com is setting up ‘Integrated Development Centre’ (IDCs) at village level to run Training schools.
+The major challenge for the sector is in the skill gap in processing & operations, especially in cutting, handling and storage.
+To bridge the gap, we run continuous ‘Training Programmes’ at our processing centres.
+We are setting up our ‘Integrated Development Centres’ (IDCs) at coastal villages to run Training schools.
 IDCs will also be collection centres where local fishermen and fish farmers will sell their catches.
-The first IDC is expected to come up in West Bengal by December 2020 followed up by 10-12 more centres in coastal states by 2022.
+The first IDC will be set up in West Bengal by December 2020 followed up by 10-12 more centres in coastal states by 2022.

 6. How has been the people`s response so far?

-We have received an overwhelming response from the customers across the operating cities.
-The company has a customer repeat rate of 79% on monthly basis.
+We have received an overwhelming response from the customers across all operating cities.
+Jalongi.com has 79% monthly repeat customers and we are growing 3x+ year on year.
 Kolkata is usually one of the most competitive market for the sector.
-However, for Jalongi.com this city has been one of the winning fields.
-Because of Jalongi.com’s best-in-class quality and continuous operations, NCR has also shared a decent response followed by Mumbai and Hyderabad which are growing fast.
+However, for us this city has been one of the winning fields, our ‘City of Joy’ literally.
+NCR has also given us a great response and Mumbai & Hyderabad are also growing fast.

-In a short period of 2 years of time the firm has built a customer base of over $1.5 Mn monthly consumption.
-With 3x year on year growth is on track on its plan to be $100+ million Company by 2025.
+In a short period of 2 years of time, we have built a customer base of over $1.5 Mn monthly consumption.
+With 3x year on year growth we are on track to be a $100+ million Company by 2025.

 8. How do you look at expansion?

-The company’s immediate focus is to grow newly launched operations in Mumbai & Hyderabad.
-There after they will be expanding its presence to into Bangalore & Chennai and select Tier 1 cities.
+Our immediate focus is to grow newly launched operations in Mumbai & Hyderabad.
+Thereafter we will be in Bangalore, Chennai and a select Tier 1 cities.

 9. What are your marketing plans?

-The company will have a combination of digital marketing and traditional media channels which have also worked well for it in the past.
+We will have a combination of digital marketing and traditional media channels which have worked well for us so far.

 10. What has been the biggest learning’s so far?

-Contrast of Kolkata where one gets fish in abundance with supply deprived NCR was revealing.
-The company needed to be played in totally different way and that was a big learning for them.
-However, COVID19 gave Jalongi.com an opportunity to learn how to survive and grow under all possible constraints.
+The contrast of Kolkata where one gets fish in abundance with supply deprived NCR was revealing.
+We had to play in totally different ways and that was a big learning for us.
+And off course COVID19 gave us huge lessons to survive and grow under all possible constraints.

 11. What is the market size and opportunity?